This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Dinner and a Night Out in Downtown DC

-I highly recommend Rumi’s Kitchen near Mount Vernon Triangle for exceptional Persian restaurant and dimly lit, romantic vibes.
+I highly recommend Rumi’s Kitchen near Mount Vernon Triangle for exceptional Persian food and dimly lit, romantic vibes.

-You have many great options for going out after dinner.
-Here are three of the top rated streets in Washington DC for an evening out.
+Here are three of the top-rated streets in Washington DC for an evening out:

-U Street/14th Street Corridor: This is the spot for popular, trendy bars with a lively atmosphere.
+- U Street / 14th Street Corridor: The spot for popular, trendy bars with a lively atmosphere.

-14th Street NW & Logan Circle: Lots of options from laid back pubs like Victorian-style Crown and Crow to upscale wine bars.
+- 14th Street NW & Logan Circle: Lots of options, from laid-back pubs like the Victorian-style Crown and Crow to upscale wine bars.

 Day 3 in Washington DC